matrix-org/matrix-rust-sdk/bindings/apple/README.md

 ### Publishing MatrixSDKCrypto

-1. Run [`build_crypto_xcframework.sh`](#building-only-the-crypto-sdk) script which generates a .zip file with the framework
+1. Navigate into `bindings/apple` and run [`build_crypto_xcframework.sh`](#building-only-the-crypto-sdk) script which generates a .zip file with the framework in `./generated` folder

+   Note that whilst you can run this command from any git branch, if you want to make a public release, ensure you are building from latest `main`

+2. Tag the commit you just used to build the release and push the tag to GitHub

+   Use `matrix-sdk-crypto-ffi-<major>.<minor>.<patch>` tag name

+3. Create a new [GitHub release](https://github.com/matrix-org/matrix-rust-sdk/releases) using this tag (see [example](https://github.com/matrix-org/matrix-rust-sdk/releases/tag/matrix-sdk-crypto-ffi-0.3.4))
+4. Upload the previously generated .zip file to this release
-2. Increment the version in [`MatrixSDKCrypto.podspec`](./MatrixSDKCrypto.podspec)
+5. Increment the version in [`MatrixSDKCrypto.podspec`](./MatrixSDKCrypto.podspec)

    Note that this is not automated and is a local-only change.
 To determine the most recent published version, run `pod repo update && pod search MatrixSDKCrypto` or check git tags via `git tag | grep matrix-sdk-crypto-ffi`

-3. Create a new [GitHub release](https://github.com/matrix-org/matrix-rust-sdk/releases) and a tag with the same version (see [example](https://github.com/matrix-org/matrix-rust-sdk/releases/tag/matrix-sdk-crypto-ffi-0.3.4) for naming)
-4. Upload the .zip file to this release
-5. Push new Podspec version to Cocoapods via `pod trunk push MatrixSDKCrypto.podspec --allow-warnings`
+6. Push new Podspec version to Cocoapods via `pod trunk push MatrixSDKCrypto.podspec --allow-warnings`